kagisomnguni/kagisomnguni/README.md

 ### Hi there 👋

+- ⚡ Fun fact: Mix Martial Arts and adrenaline junkie...
+Adventure may hurt but monotomy will kill you.

 <!--
 **kagisomnguni/kagisomnguni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.